TanksOP/2DCPPDungeonGame/README.md

 ## Features:
-The player can shoot/throw swords at enimes to kill them.
+* The player can shoot/throw swords at enimes to kill them.
-The enemies use pathfinding to tack down down the player.
+* The enemies use pathfinding to tack down down the player.
-Spikes that come out of ground dealing damage to both the player and the enemies Menu system incuding - Main menu, pause menu, gameover menu.
+* Spikes that come out of ground dealing damage to both the player and the enemies
+* Menu system incuding - Main menu, pause menu, gameover menu.
-Sound - Background track, shooting sound, and damage indicator.
+* Sound - Background track, shooting sound, and damage indicator.

-## into the future
+## Into the future
-Add in multiple levels
+* Add in multiple levels
-Add a new class to control the level changes
+* Add a new class to control the level changes
-Add more enemy types that attck in differnt ways
+* Add more enemy types that attck in differnt ways

 ## Dependencies
 * SDL library